kodecocodes/swift-algorithm-club/README.markdown

 It is now maintained by [Chris Pilcher](https://github.com/chris-pilcher) and [Kelvin Lau](https://github.com/kelvinlauKL).

-The Swift Algorithm Club is a a collaborative effort from the [most algorithmic members](https://github.com/rwenderlich/swift-algorithm-club/graphs/contributors) of the [raywenderlich.com](https://www.raywenderlich.com) community.
+The Swift Algorithm Club is a collaborative effort from the [most algorithmic members](https://github.com/rwenderlich/swift-algorithm-club/graphs/contributors) of the [raywenderlich.com](https://www.raywenderlich.com) community.
 We're always looking for help - why not [join the club](How to Contribute.markdown)? :]

 ## License